 Multiple births from IVF are most often caused by the transfer of more than one embryo.
-In most cases we recommend transferring only one embryo as a twin pregnancy carries a significantly increased risk of a number of different childbirth and newborn complications.
+In all cases we transfer only one embryo as a twin pregnancy carries a significantly increased risk of a number of different childbirth and newborn complications.
 In particular a multiple pregnancy has a five times increased risk of death or major disability, and they are more likely to be born premature, to have low birth weight, or to have cerebral palsy.